-- (1) If the chief executive decides to refuse the application, the chief executive must give written notice of the decision to the applicant. - (2) The notice must- - (a) be given within 10 days after the decision is made; and - (b) state the reasons for the decision; and - (c) state that the person may, within 28 days after receiving the notice, apply to the tribunal to have the decision reviewed; and - (d) state how to apply to have the decision reviewed.
+(1) If the chief executive decides to refuse the application, the chief executive must give written notice of the decision to the applicant.

+- (a) be given within 10 days after the decision is made; and - (b) state the reasons for the decision; and - (c) state that the person may, within 28 days after receiving the notice, apply to the tribunal to have the decision reviewed; and - (d) state how to apply to have the decision reviewed.